JessiChartier/EUAIActOverviewForBE/Week 2 Core Tech Requirements/Week 2.b Doing/3 Sys Arch and Transparency Exercise.md

 **Instructions**
 1. Review the Example System below.
 2. For the simplified architecture above, identify:
-  a.
-Missing transparency components
+    - Missing transparency components
-  b.
-Required data flows
+    - Required data flows
-  c.
-Integration points for EU AI Act compliance
+    - Integration points for EU AI Act compliance
+3. Draft up your response using a markdown file (i.e. Module3Exercise.md).
-3. Once you've completed the above, submit your code to the [AI TA](https://chatgpt.com/g/g-67b5fb834f3c81919fabc4f3af4d7070-eu-ai-act-checker), that will review and provide you feedback.
+4. Once you've completed the above, submit your work to the [AI TA](https://chatgpt.com/g/g-67b5fb834f3c81919fabc4f3af4d7070-eu-ai-act-checker), that will review and provide you feedback.

 Note:
 Your submission with feedback and the conversation you have with the AI TA will be recorded as part of your completion.